lsst/LDM-230/index.rst

 - For each input pipeline data set there is a **data handling scheme** for handling that data set in a way that inputs are properly retrieved from the archive and made available for pipeline use.
 - For each output pipeline data set there is a **data handling scheme** for handling that data set in a way that outputs are properly archived.

-The key factor in the nature of the LSST computing system is the inherent trivial paralleism in due to the nature of the computations.
-This means that large campaigns can be divided into ensembles of smaller, independent jobs, even though some jobs may require a small number of nodes.
+The key factor in the nature of the LSST computing problem is the inherent trivial parallelism is due to the nature of the computations.
+This means that large campaign can be divided into ensembles of smaller, independent jobs, even though some jobs may require a small number of nodes.

 Batch Production services are distinct from other services that may use batch infrastructure, such as Development Support services.
 Also, there are other scenarios where pipelines need